EricSchuMa/PYOLO/README.md

 | ResNet - 152 	| **77.6**    	| **93.8**    	| 37  	|
 | DarkNet - 53 	| 77.2    	| **93.8**    	| **78**  	|

 Comparison of different CNN feature extractors.
-All extractors have been trained on the same data and are evaluated at a resolution of 288x288 on a TitanX-GPU.
+All extractors have been trained on the same data and are evaluated at a resolution of 288x288 on a TitanX - GPU.
 Reprinted from Yolov3: an incremental improvement [Redmon and Farhadi, 2018]

-Darknet-53:
+Darknet - 53:

 ![Darknet - 53 architecture][images/prediction.jpg]

 - 53 convolutional layers
-- Shortcut layers to keep different reso-lutions
+- Shortcut layers to keep different resolutions
-- Routing layers for multi-scale predic-tions
+- Routing layers for multiscale predictions

 Implementation of own backbone to trade-off between FPS and performance.